CharbelAY/Magento2Expert/Charbelay/ProductFormCustomization/Readme.md

 create an $eavsetup and call on it ```addAttribute(entity_type, attribute_name,attribute configs array)```<br><br>
 <b>The attribute configs array can take many options like:</b>
 - apply_to --> define which product types the attribute applies to
-- attribute_model -->
+- attribute_model --> Not sure what this field is.
+Seems like not a lot of entities use it.
 - attribute_set --> name of attribute set it belongs to, works in combination to group
 - backend --> Backend class that controls validation, aftersave and aftersave, afterdelete
 - comparable --> define if this attribute can be used in the product compare functionality
 - defaul --> Default value
-- filterable_in_search
+- filterable_in_search -> I guess allow for it to be used in search results page
-- filterable
+- filterable --> I guess for layered navigation
-- frontend_class
+- frontend_class --> Controls how the attribute looks on Frontend
-- frontend
+- frontend --> Dunno tbh
 - global --> Define the scope of the attribute
 - group --> attribute group name
 - is_filterable_in_grid --> SE
 - is_html_allowed_on_front --> allow attribute to be rendered as html
 - is_used_in_grid -> SE
 - is_visible_in_grid --> SE
+- input --> type of the input in forms example select
 - note --> Will show under the attribute as extra explanations
 - position --> position in the layered navigation
 - required --> self-explanatory